Has your dog been diagnosed with cancer and you’re not sure how to help? Firstly, I'm very sorry to hear you are going through this.

 In addition, it only requires 1 to 3 treatments to be effective, which means much less anesthesia for the sick dog.

-A remedy for cancer in dogs based on natural ingredients
+A product for cancer in dogs based on natural ingredients

-If your dog is battling cancer, we suggest you add the PIPTOPET remedy to your arsenal.
+If your dog is battling cancer, we suggest you add the PIPTOPET product to your arsenal.

-HomeoAnimal has concocted this remedy with the help of a medicinal mushroom that has been proven to fight cancer.
-It attacks diseased cells and spares healthy cells.
+HomeoAnimal has concocted this natural product with the help of a medicinal mushroom that has been proven to help in case of dog fighting cancer.
+It can help your dog's body attacks diseased cells and spares healthy cells.

 If this article was relevant to you or your dog is battling cancer right now, please know that I am wholeheartedly with you.
 Coping with such a serious illness is never easy.
 We hope that this information has been able to answer some of your questions.